 Investing in a children’s franchise can provide your community with much-needed educational support.
 Director of Franchise Development, Rachel Stender, adds “Parents and caregivers make great franchise owners, because they understand what families want and need.”
 A Romp n’ Roll experience sets kids up for success, with classes for kids aged 3 months to 5 years on a variety of subjects.
 Invest in a business that really makes a difference and provides a bit of structure and a whole lot of fun for families and children.

-Michael Barnett is the Co-Founder and CEO of Romp n’ Roll.
-In addition to leading the Romp n’ Roll management team, Michael is an active member of the International Franchise Association, the National Association for the Education of Young Children, and serves on the Board of Directors for Connor’s Heroes and Juniata College Center for Entrepreneurial Leadership.
+Michael Barnett is the Co-Founder and CEO of Romp n’ Roll, and leads its management team.
+He is an active member of the International Franchise Association, and the National Association for the Education of Young Children.
+Additionally, Michael serves on the Board of Directors for Connor’s Heroes and Juniata College Center for Entrepreneurial Leadership.
 He and his wife, Babz, were featured on the first season of ABC-TV’s “Shark Tank“.